mharty3/mharty3.github.io/_til/git/remove-file-from-tracking.md

 ---
-title: 'Stop tracking a file in version control (git)'
+title: "Stop tracking a file in version control (git)"
 ---
 If you want to stop tracking a file (ie remove it from version control) while keeping it in the repository, run the following command on the file.
 Sometimes I need this when I accidentally commit files in a directory before I set up the .gitignore files.